-Virginia (Jill) Teige is a fourth-year graduate student in the Cohen lab.
+Virginia (Jill) Teige is a sixth-year graduate student in the Cohen lab.
 She completed her bachelor's degree in chemistry in her hometown of Bloomington, Indiana at Indiana University.
 While at Indiana University, she was twice awarded the Klinge scholarship for excellence in science and dedication to outreach and education.
 She has taught chemistry to students from 1st grade up to junior level in college, and remains dedicated to community outreach through the BEACON Project.
 She designed and built the first generation of BEACON nodes, and is now working to analyze the information gathered thus far.
 To date, she has been active in every node deployment, and has earned the moniker "Node Woman" from the BEACON participants.

 Alexis Shusterman is a fourth-year graduate student in the Cohen lab.
 She graduated from Brown University in May 2013 with a degree in chemistry and a passion for science communication, for which she was recently awarded second place in the American Chemical Society's 2014 Chemistry Champions competition.
 At Berkeley, Alexis has remained active in community outreach via BEACON school visits, Bay Area Scientists in Schools, Iota Sigma Pi National Honor Society for Women in Chemistry, and after-school tutoring at Berkeley High School.
 Supported by a Graduate Research Fellowship from the National Science Foundation, Alexis works on the deployment of the second generation of BEACON nodes and continues to analyze the data collected so far.